pemsley/coot/blog/_posts/2020-10-20-Coot-Cryo-EM-main.md

 7: Mutate
 ---------

-This is _Coot's_ version of "Homology Modelling" - execpt that the model geometry optimization occurs in the context of the experiemental data:
+This is _Coot's_ version of "Homology Modelling" - except that the model geometry optimization occurs in the context of the experiemental data:

   - We have finished with the "Self Restraints" - let's delete them: